pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-pro.md

 For detailed migration instructions, please refer to the [Migration Steps in the Desktop Wallet Legacy User Manual](/guide/wallet/desktop-wallet-legacy#migration-from-legacy-wallet).

-:::tip
+:::warning Important!
-The Abelian Desktop Wallet Pro (MLP) is only compatible with the new version of the Abelian Desktop Wallet Legacy Edition for transfers and migrations.
-Currently, it does not support transfers using the Abelian Desktop Wallet Legacy Edition 4.1.1 or the Abelian Pro Mobile Wallet!
+The Abelian Desktop Wallet Pro (MLP) now supports transfers with the latest version of the Abelian Desktop Wallet (Legacy)!

+The latest version of the mobile wallet - Abelian Pro, has also added support for importing the mnemonic phrase of the Abelian Desktop Wallet Pro (MLP) account, enabling seamless cross-platform usage!
 :::